To make reservations, visit www.reservecalifornia.com

-Usually open May through mid-October, idyllic Albee Creek Campground is in an old homestead 5 miles west of the Avenue of the Giants on Mattole Road.
+Open Memorial Day to Labor Day, idyllic Albee Creek Campground is in an old homestead 5 miles west of the Avenue of the Giants on Mattole Road.
 With 40 sites all or partly under second-growth redwoods or in a prairie, it’s near Rockefeller Forest and many hiking and mountain biking trails.
 Swimming is four miles east in the South Fork of the Eel, and wading is permissible in either Bull Creek or Albee Creek.
 Early reservations are highly recommended as this is many visitors’ favorite campground.

 Open year-round, Burlington Campground is near the park’s visitor center on the Avenue of the Giants, 1.5 miles south of Weott.
 Its 57 sites are in a grove of old- and second-growth redwoods, a short distance from the South Fork of the Eel for fishing and swimming.
 A summer bridge across the river leads to hiking trails.

 Usually open Memorial Day through the end of September, Hidden Springs Campground’s 154 sites lie on a forested hillside 5 miles south of the visitor center on the Avenue of the Giants, just south of the town of Myers Flat.
 The South Fork of the Eel is a short walk away.

 Open May to September, Humboldt Redwood’s five environmental camps offer a quiet and private alternative to the larger campgrounds.
 They have picnic tables, fire rings, pit toilets, and untreated water.
 Campers must walk 50–200 yards to their site from the parking area.
 Gate combinations to the parking area are available upon registration.
 Campers must register prior to setting up camp, and registration can be done at any open campground.
 The camps are six miles west of the Avenue of the Giants on Mattole Road.
 Early reservations are recommended.
 Please remember, pets are never allowed at environmental camps.